Home

 Think2Build developed the circuit board and LED light-piping for the controller unit which is mounted to the front of the Jacket.
 The light-pipe directs the light upwards for easier viability by the user.

-Sources: San Francisco Examiner & Popular Science
+Sources: Popular Science & San Francisco Examiner

 Steelcase Denizen furniture line recieves 2 gold awards at Neocon 2009

-August 5th, 2009 by Mike
+August 5th, 2009 by Think2Build

 Overhead storage unit with Bento Boxes